Agilent Technologies

 Acquisition in 2008

-Escort Instruments Corporation specializes in the manufacture of test and measurement instruments, focusing on general-purpose test tools, process test tools, and automotive diagnostic equipment.
-The company is dedicated to creating instruments that are portable, facilitating easy installation and maintenance.
-Escort Instruments distributes its products through a global network of distributors, ensuring that its innovative solutions are accessible to a wide range of industries.
+Escort Instruments Corporation specializes in the manufacture of test and measurement instruments, catering to a variety of industries.
+The company offers a range of products, including general-purpose test instruments, process test tools, and automotive diagnostic tools.
+Designed for ease of transport, these measurement instruments facilitate installation and maintenance activities.
+Escort Instruments distributes its products through a global network of distributors, ensuring accessibility to its advanced testing solutions across diverse markets.

 TILL Photonics